Under Review

 Funded by: Displaced Livelihoods Initiative

 Just 1 percent of displaced people are resettled to the 37 official resettlement countries, meaning many refugees face an uncertain future, and will spend a large part of their lives away from the homes they knew and without the possibility of resettlement.
 Our study examines refugees’ perceptions of resettlement criteria and how these perceptions affect their willingness to invest in local integration while living in host countries.
 We use Uganda, Africa’s largest refugee-hosting country, as our empirical case.
-We are currently undertaking an exploratory study comparing refugee perceptions with actual policies and practices related to resettlement.
-This involves conducting key informant interviews with officials working in organizations in the refugee resettlement space.
-In January, we will conduct focus group discussions with refugees living in Uganda to understand their beliefs about resettlement and their efforts at integration.
-We then plan to seek further funding for a two-stage randomized controlled trial (RCT) testing whether providing accurate resettlement policy information and teaching local language skills improves social and economic integration for refugees.
+Our exploratory study, which involved key informant interviews with local and international actors and focus group discussions with refugees, shows that refugees’ perceptions of resettlement opportunities strongly impact their investments in local integration efforts.
+Importantly, information around resettlement remains obscure, causing refugees to rely heavily on informal networks, overestimate their likelihood of resettlement, and underinvest in local integration.
+We plan to seek further funding for a two-stage randomized controlled trial (RCT) testing whether providing accurate resettlement likelihood information and teaching local language skills improves social and economic integration for refugees.